What is a default judgment?

 Debt Collection – Default Judgment

-If you would need assistance with collecting money owed by a debtor, obtaining a default judgment against the debtor or enforcing a default judgment, contact Matthews Folbigg for specialist advice as to what debt recovery options will be most effective for you.
+If you would need assistance with collecting money owed by a debtor, obtaining a default judgment against the debtor or enforcing a default judgment, contact Matthews Folbigg Lawyers for specialist advice as to what debt recovery options will be most effective for you.